 - Any unauthorized animals found in Student Center facilities will be removed.

 - All announcements made within the Student Center facilities (Damen Student Center, Terry Student Center,Centennial Forum) must be approved by Student Center administration

-- This includes announcements regarding events, crowd control, and any public announcement meant to gain the attention of the general audience
+- This includes announcements regarding event updates and information, crowd control, and any public announcement meant to gain the attention of the general audience,etc.

-- All event related announcements for programs occurring in the Damen Student Center Atrium/Terry Student Center main lobby must be screened with Student Complex administration prior to the event
+- All event related announcements for programs occurring in the Damen Student Center Atrium/Terry Student Center main lobby must be shared with Student Complex administration prior to the event

-- Damen Student Center staff and administration reserve the right to mute any announcement as a result of not following this policy or due to the content of the announcement being deemed as inappropriate and/or disruptive to the day to day operations of the Student Complex.
+- Damen Student Center staff and administration reserve the right to discontinue announcement privileges as a result of not following this policy or due to the content of the announcement being deemed as inappropriate and/or disruptive to the day to day operations of the Student Complex.
 Examples of inappropriate content include, but are not limited to: derogatory/racial gestures or statements, inciting violent behavior or stampedes, action statements interfering with Campus Safety,etc.

 - Student Center student/professional staff is able to assist with basic A/V needs and the use of any and all equipment in the event of it not working properly.
 Treatment of the equipment will be the responsibility of the sponsoring organization and fees may be assessed to the group as a result of equipment being damaged, stolen, lost, etc.